Relationship Disclosure Document

 Risks relating to concentration

 If a portfolio invests a large proportion of its assets in securities issued by one issuer, in a single asset class or in a single sector, it will have risk relating to concentration.
-When a portfolio is not diversified, it could experience greater volatility and will be strongly affected by changes in the market value of these individual high concentration securities.
+When a portfolio is not diversified, it could experience greater volatility and will be strongly affected by changes in the market value of these individual high

 Risks relating to credit